deephdc/deep-docs/source/user/modules/mods.rst

 Description
 -----------

-The deep learning module (MODS) of the service is built as a part of proactive network monitoring solution focusing on abnormal state detection in the mean of security protection for computing infrastructure.
-The principle is based on proactive time-series ferecasting adopting deep neural networks to build an intelligent module capable to provide a near future behaviour estimation of multiple simultaneous monitoring channels based on the knowledge base of past activities.
-An ongoing activity is expected to present a monitoring anomaly, where anomaly stands for a behaviour that deviates from the standard, normal or expected activities.

-The challenge of the proactive network monitoring solution is also the cooperation of scalable edge technologies supporting extensive data analysis, data processing and deep learning modelling to improve the cyber-resilience protection for computing infrastrutures.
+The challenge of the proactive network monitoring solution is about the cooperation of scalable edge technologies supporting extensive data analysis, data processing and deep learning modelling to improve the cyber security resilience for computing infrastrutures.
-The proactive solution comprises of MODS and its data processing (DS) module.
+Our proactive network monitoring solution comprises of the intelligent module (known under the MODS abbreviation) and its data processing (DS) module.
-The DS source code as well as raw data are not publicly available due to their security sensitiveness.
+The DS source code as well as raw data are not publicly available due to security sensitiveness.
-The ML/DL data for MODS module is available at the institutional Open Source `public repository  <https:digital.csic.es>`_
+The ML/DL data for MODS module is available at the Open Source public `repository <https:digital.csic.es>`_

+The intelligent module (MODS) uses deep learning for modeling.
+It is focusing on abnormal state detection in the mean of security protection for computing infrastructure.
+The principle is based on proactive time-series ferecasting adopting deep neural networks to provide a near future behaviour estimation of multiple simultaneous monitoring channels based on the knowledge base of past activities.
+An ongoing network activity is expected to present a monitoring anomaly, where anomaly stands for a behaviour that deviates from the standard, normal or expected activity states.

 Workflow
 ^^^^^^^^

-The data processing module prepares ML/DL datasets through ML steps such as data filtering, feature extraction, feature selection for datapool building.
+The data processing module prepares ML/DL datasets through standard ML steps like data filtering, data cleaning, feature extraction, feature selection for datapool building.
 The MODS workflow goes through configuration specification for training and hyperparameter setting, then model training and model testing.